rust-lang/rfcs/text/0000-compiler-team-rolling-leads.md

-After nomination is completed, the outgoing senior and junior co-leads discuss the set of nominees, and also, if desired, have short discussions with the nominnees.
+After nomination is completed, the outgoing senior and junior co-leads discuss the set of nominees, and also, if desired, have short discussions with the nominees.
 Then, the senior and junior co-leads select the new co-lead from the set of nominees.
 And that’s it!
 Then current leads just need to publish a blog post saying that the leadership is scheduled to roll over, who the new junior lead is, and the date that it takes effect.